2016 • 10 • 13

 The briefness of their two-week expedition allowed for nothing but the essentials: their presence, the adventures, and a handy Sony action camera to chronicle everything.

-Ihab’s four-minute video paints the Philippines, with its divine beaches and landforms, not just as a traditional region of natural beauty but—thanks to his shots taken at the local night pub—also as a modern jungle where party animals can get down when the music is turned up.
+Ihab’s four-minute video paints the Philippines not just as a traditional region of natural beauty but—thanks to his shots taken at the local night pub—also as a modern jungle where party animals can get down when the music drops.

-Philadelphia is said to be the City of Brotherly Love, but it was in a different “Philly” Ihab and Bahaa discovered a revitalized sense of brotherhood (not just of blood but also of spirit, the adventurous kind).
-This renewed bond of brothers now resonates with a sound promise the two are bent to keep: “Because it’s more fun in the Philippines, we will be back again.”
+Philadelphia is known as the City of Brotherly Love, but it was in a different “Philly” Ihab and Bahaa discovered a revitalized sense of brotherhood (not just of blood but also of spirit, the adventurous kind).
+This renewed bond of brothers now resonates with a promise the two are bent to keep: “Because it’s more fun in the Philippines, we will be back again.”